hartkopp/zerofeed/README.md

 - minimum solar power (Watt) before starting the power control<br />
 `SOLMINPWR=100`

-These values are estimations the work fine in my environment.
+These values are estimations and work fine in my environment.